-Josh Gordon feeling at home in Seattle but still waiting for a few more balls to come his way
+He’s still waiting for more throws, but Josh Gordon ‘absolutely’ wants to be with Seahawks next year

 “There was a few calls in that game that he had shots but the ball didn’t get to him.
 And he was there and ran the right route and we were open and (the ball) just didn’t get there because of other issues.
 But we are counting on him and he could have a big game at any time.’’

-But the Seahawks could use a third receiver to really step forward and complement Tyler Lockett and DK Metcalf and the snaps Gordon got Sunday compared to Malik Turner (15), David Moore (14) and Jaron Brown (nine) indicate the team is giving him every chance to take that spot over as the season hits its home stretch.
+The Seahawks could use a third receiver to step forward and complement Tyler Lockett and DK Metcalf, and comparing Gordon’s snaps Sunday to Malik Turner (15), David Moore (14) and Jaron Brown (nine) indicates the team is giving him every chance to take that spot over as the season hits its homestretch.

-Told about Carroll’s comment that a few more balls could have gone his way against the Rams, Gordon expressed no frustration, saying only “I think you just have to wait for your number to get called and be there whenever you are needed to step in, know what to do and make sure that you are on point and kind of hit it seamlessly.’’
+Told about Carroll’s comment that a few more balls could have gone his way against the Rams, Gordon expressed no frustration, saying only: “I think you just have to wait for your number to get called and be there whenever you are needed to step in, know what to do and make sure that you are on point and kind of hit it seamlessly.’’

-Gordon has mostly been thrown the ball on slant routes in man coverage situations.
-But he said he’s had issues adapting to Seattle’s scheme and feels comfortable playing at any spot.
+The Seahawks have thrown Gordon the ball on slant routes in man coverage situations.
+But he said he’s had no issues adapting to Seattle’s scheme and feels comfortable playing at any spot.

 He also says he’s healthy.
-Gordon was waived as injured by the Patriots dealing with both knee and ankle issues.
-But he says those are not hampering him now.
+The Patriots waived Gordon when he was dealing with both knee and ankle issues, but he says those are not hampering him now.
 He also said he largely avoided the flu bug that has swept through the locker room the past two weeks, this week felling defensive end Jadeveon Clowney.

 “I feel pretty good,’’ he said.